ClaireDIre/AboutSnap/README.md

 ### Who uses Snap!?

-Colleges and high schools use Snap! to teach computer science.
+Colleges and high schools use Snap! to teach computer science, as well as coding clubs in your local neighborhood.
 Students use Snap! to create games, interactive stories, artwork and simulations, to analyze data, drill down on media, control robots and to invent new forms of expressing themselves.